 AGAPANTHUS (ag-a-PAN-thus)

 LILIACEAE.
-Beautiful S. African perennials grown outdoors in warm regions, or in pots or tubs in the North.
-Easily grown & drought resistant.
+Beautiful South African perennials grown outdoors in warm regions, or in pots or tubs in the North.
+Easily grown and drought resistant.
 Hardy to Zone 8.
 Germinates in 2 - 4 weeks at warm temperatures.

 AGASTACHE (a-ga-STA-che)